 Morpheo Modular Candlesticks by Seletti.
 Click on images to enlarge and play slideshow.

 Top row left: Morpheo Modular Candlestick in clear.
 Middle: Modular Candlesticks by Museum of Robots.
-Right and below: Modular Wood Candlabra by WUDA.
+Right and below: Modular Wood Candelabra by WUDA.

 As with all things modular, these designs beckon the user to participate in form-making by determining how the pieces are to be arrayed.
 In the case of our secular candlesticks, such as the Museum of Robots and Seletti designs, this typically means choosing in what order the components are to be vertically stacked on their stem.
 The elaboration of silhouette and the rhythmic sequence of superimposed three-dimensional shapes constitute the principal design challenges in their case.
 Still, if the modular system has been designed well, it’s hard to come up with something truly ugly, and the necessity of skewering the pieces on a fixed vertical centering pin means people have little room to completely lose their formalistic minds.

 Top row left: Hex Enamel Modular Menorah by Jonathan Adler.
 Middle: Cube Menorah by Shlomi Shillinger.
 Right: Shapes Menorah.
-Bottom: Travel Menorah by Laura Cowen.
+Bottom: Travel Menorah by Laura Cowan.